orsinium/notes/notes-en/ncd.md

 Normalized compression distance (NCD) is a way of measuring the similarity between two sequences.

 A [compression algorithm](https://en.wikipedia.org/wiki/Data_compression) looks for patterns and repetitions in the input sequence to compress it.
 For example, instead of "abababab" we can say "(ab)x4".
-This is how [RLE](https://en.wikipedia.org/wiki/Run-length_encoding) works and this is most simple and illustrative aexample of compression.
-Main idea of NCD is that a good compression algorithm compress concatenation of two sequences as good as they similar and much better than each sequence separately.
+This is how [RLE](https://en.wikipedia.org/wiki/Run-length_encoding) works and this is the most simple and illustrative example of compression.
+The main idea of NCD is that a good compression algorithm compress concatenation of two sequences as good as they similar and much better than each sequence separately.

 This conception was presented in the [Clustering by Compression](https://homepages.cwi.nl/~paulv/papers/cluster.pdf) paper by [Rudi Cilibrasi](https://cilibrar.com/) and [Paul Vitanyi](https://en.wikipedia.org/wiki/Paul_Vit%C3%A1nyi).